 - In contexts that are constrained by severe market and structural failure, technologies that overcome market and government failures should be prioritised, such as those that:

 - improve or substitute for a lack of basic physical infrastructure, such as electricity supply, basic education, clean water or adequate healthcare; or

 - reduce high coordination costs, or that are unlikely to be adopted by the actors on their own because of high coordination costs.

 - Building technological capability could include collaborating with regional and international research groups and universities.

 - Instead of only looking sub-nationally for scale consider leveraging regional programmes and organisations like the African Enterprise Challenge Fund.
 Donors can use their regional presence to broker linkages with equipment and knowledge providers.
 They can also facilitate access to trade fairs, licences and market access opportunities.

 - Finally, but perhaps most importantly, ensure that interventions are adaptive in their approach and have the capability to swiftly assess whether projects are successful and need to be amplified, or are failing and need to be closed down (and learned from).

 Disruptive technologies for private sector development in the Democratic Republic of the Congo

 Insight into how new technologies should be promoted to support development of the private sector in the DRC.

-Marcus will be taking part in a BEAM webinar - Disruptive technologies - an innovations system approach - on Thursday 12 September 2019
+Marcus took part in a BEAM webinar - Disruptive technologies - an innovations system approach - in September 2019